 Hephaistos' section of the story is the most tragic and emotional, with Zeus forced to admit just how badly he has treated the god of the forge simply for his disfigurement.
 As Fenyx progresses through Hephaistos' dungeon in order to regain the master craftsman's godly essence, Zeus starts out by insisting that his cruel treatment was a good thing, as it made him a "tormented artist" who created many wonderful things.
 It is only when Hephaistos is forced to choose between regaining his essence—and with it, his memories of pain and despair—and continuing life as a simple automaton without his powers, and Zeus sees how hard the choice is for the conflicted god, that he is finally able to admit just how badly he has failed.

 Even Athena, Zeus's favorite child, is not spared the suffering.
 Zeus realizes that he and the other gods had relied too much on her wisdom and knowledge.
 When said wisdom is stolen by Typhon, Athena is tormented and feels helpless and useless, quickly turning to false prophecies and unwise strategies to guide her just to prove that she is still worth something.
 Zeus's genuine sorrow at what Typhon has done to his beloved child is heartbreaking to hear.

-"How to handle narration" is a question which the developers of each and every open-world game will have to address.
+"How to handle narration" is a question that the developers of each and every open-world game will have to address.
 Not all attempts will succeed, but Immortals Fenyx Rising certainly has.
 It's a well-mixed blend of humor and both heartwarming and heartbreaking moments.
-Best of all, the narrators Zeus and Prometheus are not just there to play the role of storyteller, but receive genuine character development of their own along the way.
+Best of all, the narrators Zeus and Prometheus are not just there to play the role of a storyteller but receive genuine character development of their own along the way.